-How are most goals scored in soccer?
-It all depends on the age, which I will get to but, I remember watching my oldest daughter play soccer for the first time when she was about 6 years old.
-I noticed that almost every goal was a goal that the player dribbled up and scored.
+How are most goals scored in soccer/football?
+It all depends on the age.
+I remember watching my oldest daughter play soccer for the first time when she was 6 years old.
+Almost every goal was the player dribbling up and scoring from 5 yards.
 There were really no assists, it was just get the ball and go to goal.
-But once players get older there are different situations from dribbling all the way to crossing and finishing.
+Once players get older there are different situations from dribbling all the way to crossing and finishing.
 One thing for sure that college and pro players work on a lot is dead ball situations.
 This means corner kicks, set pieces and free kicks.
-So how are most goals scored in soccer?
 Note: This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Set pieces and free kicks [Dead ball situations]

 Dead ball situations are how most goals are scored in soccer.